Weak and strong no-arbitrage conditions for continuous financial markets: Examples and counterexamples

 In particular, any function of the form $\sigma(x)=x^{\mu}$, for $\mu<0$, satisfies the integrability condition $\int_x^{\infty}\!\frac{1}{y\sigma^2(1/y)}dy<\infty$ for any $x\in(0,\infty)$.
-In the special case $\mu=-1$, it can be shown that the process $S$ is a three-dimensional Bessel process (see \cite{RY}, Chapter XI), the classical example of a financial model for which NFLVR fails, as shown already in \cite{DS95a}, in Corollary 2.10 of \cite{DS95c} and in Example 4.6 of \cite{KK}.
-Related results can also be found in \cite{DShi}. \end{Ex}
+In the special case $\mu=-1$, it can be shown that the process $S$ is a three-dimensional Bessel process (see \cite{RY}, Chapter XI), the classical example of a financial model for which NA (and, hence, NFLVR as well) fails, as shown already in \cite{DS95a}, in Corollary 2.10 of \cite{DS95c} and in Example 4.6 of \cite{KK} (see also\cite{DShi} for related results). \end{Ex}